 On April 30, 2013, the Company entered into a Services Agreement with M&F, a related party, for certain professional and administrative services.
 The Services Agreement had a term of three years.
-As consideration for the Services Agreement, the Company issued warrants to M&F to acquire 250,000 shares of common stock at an exercise price of \$3.29 per share.
-The warrants were fully vested, immediately exercisable and remained exercisable for two years from issuance date.
+As consideration for the Services Agreement, the Company issued warrants to M&F (the "M&F Warrants") to acquire 250,000 shares of common stock at an exercise price of \$3.29 per share.
+The M&F Warrants were fully vested, immediately exercisable and remained exercisable for two years from issuance date.
 The grant-date fair value, determined using the Black-Scholes model, was recorded as an asset with a corresponding increase to equity.
-The asset was amortized over the contractual term of the warrant.
-On April 30, 2015, the warrants expired.
-For the three months ended June 30, 2016 and 2015, the Company recorded an expense of \$0 and \$11,365, respectively.
+The asset was amortized over the contractual term of the M&F Warrant.
+On April 30, 2015, the M&F Warrants expired.
+For the nine months ended September 30, 2016 and 2015, the Company recorded an expense of \$0 and \$45,456, respectively.